Measurement of the scintillation resolution in liquid xenon and its impact for future segmented calorimeters: INTRODUCTION

 Liquid xenon (LXe) is also an excellent calorimeter \cite{Aprile:2010}.
-Charged particles interact with LXe via both ionisation and excitation.
+Charged particles interact with LXe via both ionization and excitation.
 The excitation of xenon atoms results in strongly bound excited molecules (excimers) which, on de-excitation, emit VUV photons with a wavelength of $\sim$175 nm \cite{FUJII2015293}.
-In addition, the xenon atoms are ionised.
-An external electric field can be used to carry away the ionisation electrons, in which case two signals are available, one from scintillation, and one from ionisation.
-In the absence of such electric field, most ionisation electrons eventually recombine with positive xenon ions, and both channels (primary scintillation and recombination) contribute to the resulting scintillation yield, $\sim 58\, 700$ photons per MeV \cite{Chepel:2012sj}, which is a factor 1.5 larger than NaI and 1.7 larger than LYSO.
-Several measurements have found yield fractions of primary scintillation and recombination of roughly 0.25 and 0.75 \cite{Chepel:2012sj}.
-The primary scintillation is characterised by two decay constants ($\tau_1 = 3$ ps, $\tau_2 = 27$ ps), while the decay time associated with recombination is $\tau_3 =40$ ps.
-Thus, LXe is, {\em a priori}, a brighter and (slightly) faster scintillator than LYSO.
-However, its radiation length is almost three times longer than that of LYSO and the fraction of photons which interact via the photoelectric effect (relevant for PET application) a factor of two less.
+In addition, the xenon atoms are ionized.
+An external electric field can be used to carry away the ionization electrons, in which case two signals are available, one from scintillation, and one from ionization.
+In the absence of such electric field, most ionization electrons eventually recombine with positive xenon ions, and both channels (primary scintillation and recombination) contribute to the resulting scintillation yield of $\sim 58\, 700$ photons per MeV \cite{Chepel:2012sj}, which is a factor 1.5 larger than NaI and 1.7 larger than LYSO.
+Several measurements have found yield fractions of primary scintillation and recombination of roughly 0.26 and 0.74 for electrons of around 1 MeV of energy \cite{PhysRevB.17.2762}.
+The primary scintillation is characterised by two decay constants ($\tau_1 = 3$ ns, $\tau_2 = 27$ ns), while the decay time associated with recombination is $\tau_3 \sim 40$ ns \cite{Hogenbirk_2018}.
+Thus, LXe is, {\em a priori}, a brighter and (slightly) faster scintillator than LYSO, enabling improved energy resolution and time-of-flight performance, which in turn enhance the final image quality.
+However, its attenuation length is almost three times longer than that of LYSO and the fraction of photons which interact via the photoelectric effect (relevant for PET application) a factor of two less.